A view of Stockton High Street taken in August 1989.

 Photograph and details courtesy of Terry Westwood.

 I took these series of images on a cold, windy evening in December 2014 around the Riverside, Silver Street, Dovecote Street and the High Street, Stockton.

 A view of the Town Hall on Stockton High Street c1983.

 Market Day c1905 – from an original pencil drawing by George Colley.
 Does anyone have any information about this artist?

 A service of dedication was held on Wednesday 16 August to honour the heroic actions of Sergeant Edward Cooper in the First World War.

 A memorial stone was unveiled at the Cenotaph next to Stockton Parish Church to commemorate the 100th anniversary of Sgt Cooper’s bravery at the battle of Langemark, for which he was awarded the Victoria Cross by King George V.

-Courtesy of Bruce Coleman.
+Courtesy of Jean Pooley.